codeceptjs/CodeceptJS/docs/pageobjects.md

 }
 ```

-To use a Page Fragment within a Test Scenario just inject it into your Scenario:
+To use a Page Fragment within a Test Scenario, just inject it into your Scenario:

 ```js
 Scenario('failed_login', async ({ I, loginPage, modal }) => {